Marcin Jahn | Dev Notebook

 Identifiers

 In some projects identifiers of Entities are value objects.
 These are custom types that contain just an identifier (for example as a Guid).
 So, we could have a type called CustomerIdValueObject.
-Some argue that it makes the solution more explicit, but I don’t really agree with that.
-I think it complicates things more than necessary.
+Creating such types (vs using a plain String) helps to uphold invariants about our Ids.
+Potentially they also help to avoid misassignments of wrong IDs when a given method requires a few of them.

 Date types are a great example of value objects.